masc-ucsc/docs/docs/pyrope/08-memories.md

 ## Async memories or arrays

+In this document asynchronous memories, async memories for short, have the same API that arrays.
+The difference between arrays and async memories is that the async memories preserve the array contents across cycles while the array contents is cleared at the end of each cycle.

 In Pyrope, an async memory has 1 cycle to write a value and 0 cycles to read.
 The memory has forwarding by default which makes it behave like a 0 cycle read/write.
-From a traditional programmer, this memory looks like an array.
+From a traditional programmer, this memory looks like an array persistence across cycles.

-Pyrope async memories behave like a non-hardware programmer will expect in an array.
+Pyrope async memories behave like what a "traditional software programmer" will expect in an array.
 This means that values are initialized and there is forwarding enabled.
 It is possible to have different options of async memories, but those should use the RTL interface.

-The bundles allow ordered unnamed accessed, this is in-fact an async memory or an array.
+The bundles allow ordered unnamed accessed, this is in-fact an array.
 The async memories behave like arrays but there is a small difference, the persistence of state between clock cycles.
 To be persistent across clock cycles, the same flop modifier is applied (`#`).

 In most cases, the arrays and async memories can be inferred automatically.
 The maximum/minimum value on the index effectively sets the size, and the default